The TONIKAWA Season 2 anime TV series is confirmed to be in production.

 Tonikaku Kawaii Season 2 release date predictions

 As of the last update, Studio Seven Arcs, Crunchyroll, or any company related to the production of the anime has not officially confirmed the TONIKAWA Season 2 release date.
-Nor has the production of a Fly Me To The Moon Season 2 sequel been announced.
+However, the production of a Fly Me To The Moon Season 2 sequel was announced in November 2021.

 The elephant in the room is that none of the initial Crunchyroll originals in 2020 have finished the first season and then immediately announced a continuation.
 Instead, each finale has ended with a “go read the Webtoon/manga” ending.

 Thankfully, the same did not happen with the TONIKAWA anime, which immediately announced an OVA episode.
-Plus, the Tonikaku Kawaii Season 2 rumors from anime news leakers have already begun, which is a good sign.
+Plus, the Tonikaku Kawaii Season 2 rumors from anime news leakers began early on, which was a good sign.

 The secondary issue is whether there is enough source material.
 Fortunately, in that regard, there is no problem (see the manga comparison section below for more details).

 As for the financial numbers, on one hand the TONIKAWA Blu-Ray/DVD sales in Japan were bad, numbering only 390 copies in the first week.
-However, since the reviews have been solid and the anime’s been trending on Crunchyroll’s popular anime list there is the very real possibility of the TV show being renewed.
-Let’s just hope the wait for an announcement isn’t long.
+However, since the reviews have been solid and the anime was trending on Crunchyroll’s popular anime list it seems that the streaming numbers were good enough to have TONIKAWA renewed for a second season.